kisswiki/kisswiki/src/00other/subtitle.md

 If the mkvinfo shows for subtitles: Codec ID: S_HDMV/PGS, change extension to sup and convert to srt with <https://pgs-to-srt.com/>

+- for S_VOBSUB: `mkvextract tracks file.mkv 3:track3` will produce track3.idx and track3.sub.
+Convert to srt with <https://subtitletools.com>.

 - <https://askubuntu.com/questions/452268/extract-subtitle-from-mkv-files>
 - To translate srt subtitles to other language <https://translatesubtitles.co>